THE FOUR VALLEYS, AN OVERVIEW

 " And now do I say, “Verily we are from God, and to Him shall we return.” "

-Should he fail, still entrapped in the web of the lower self, the following may well relate:
+Should he fail and remain entrapped in the web of the lower self, the following may well apply:

 " “Guided indeed is he whom God guideth; but for him whom He misleadeth, thou shalt by no means find a patron.” "